Sadhan Gupta: Left Front period

 When the Left Front came to power in West Bengal in 1977, Gupta played an important role in maneuvering the various legal challenges put against its land reform programs and Operation Barga.
 In 1979 he was named as Additional Advocate General of West Bengal.

 In 1986 he was named Advocate General of West Bengal by the Left Front government, following the death of Snehangshu Kanta Acharya.
 He became the first visually impaired person to hold that office.

 Social work

 Gupta founded the National Federation of the Blind and became the first president of the organization.
 He also became the first president of the Indian chapter of Disabled Peoples' International.
 He served as president of various trade unions, such as in the insurance and ITC sectors.

 Apart from his legal and political career, Gupta was noted as a singer of ganasangeet, Rabindrasangeet and folk songs.

+Death

 Gupta died on 19 September 2015.